cutefish-dev/live-custom-cutefish-from-scratch/README.md

 ## Ways of Using this Tutorial

-* (Recommended) follow the directions step by step below to understand how to build an Ubuntu ISO.
+* (Recommended) follow the directions step by step below to understand how to build an Cutefish ISO.
 * Run the `build.sh` script in the `scripts` directory after checking this repo out locally.
 * Fork this repo and run the github action `build`.
 This will generate an ISO in your github account.